 In May 2011, the FASB issued ASU 2011-04 to provide a consistent definition of fair value and improve comparability of requirements for measuring fair value and for disclosing fair value measurement information between U.S. GAAP and international accounting principles.
 ASU 2011-04 changes certain fair value measurement principles and enhances the disclosure requirements particularly for Level 3 fair value measurements.
-This guidance is effective for the Plan beginning January 1, 2012, and its adoption is not expected to significantly impact the Plan's financial statements.
+This guidance is effective for the Plan beginning January 1, 2012, and its adoption did not significantly impact the Plan's financial statements as Dover does not hold any Level 3 investments.